ethz-asl/eclipsify/README.md

 If your workspace is different, try eclipsify-gen-project.
 If the command is called with the optional -w option, pointing to an existing eclipse workspace, the project is added to the eclipse workspace.
-You not have this workspace open in eclipse when you use -w.
+You must not have this workspace open in eclipse when you use -w.

 The project files will go to devel/share/project-name/eclipse